 This guide is intended to provide you with an overview of the permitting process for first-floor additions to your house in the form of living space.
 An attached structure that is considered "habitable" or "conditioned" living space must have a 36 inch foundation, be heated, and contain insulation within the walls.
-For additional guidance, see the Single Family Residential One Story Addition Building Guide (PDF) from the Colorado Chapter of the International Code Council.
+For additional guidance, see the Colorado Chapter of the International Code Council's building guide downloads.

 See the Project guide for attached accesory structures for guidelines for additions that grow the footprint of the structure but do not require a full depth foundation, heating or insulation.

 See the Project guide for second story and dormer additions for guidelines on "pop-tops" and projects adding livable space on top of the existing structure.

 Before you start your project, you need to know what regulations apply to your property and what factors may impact your project.
 You'll need to consider:

 Any project that involves changes to the exterior of landmark structures or properties in historic landmark districts must be reviewed by Landmark Preservation staff before you begin.
 The appropriate zoning, building, curb cut, or revocable permits needed for the project will be issued only after design review has been completed and the project has been approved.
 To determine your property’s landmark status, use the DevelopDENVER tool to the right.
 Then, visit the design review web page for more information.

 Zoning establishes standards for things such as the size and location of structures and acceptable uses for your property.
 Before you begin construction, you need to be sure your project is in compliance with the Denver Zoning Code.
 Use the DevelopDENVER tool to the right to determine the zoning for your property.
 In the results, click on your zone district for descriptions and definitions; then, click on your neighborhood context for more information on zoning in your area.